Committee to push urgent economic measures

 To help drought-hit rice farmers, both aid under a 57-billion-baht budget and 55 billion baht in special loans will be provided.

-Some 4 million rice farming households will receive compensation at the rate of 500-800 baht a rai each but not more than 15 rai.
+Some 4 million rice farming households will receive compensation at the rate of 500 to 800 baht a rai each but not more than 15 rai.

 For emergency lending for affected farmers, loans of 500,000 baht each will be extended with no interest in the first year, totalling 55 billion baht.